alcidesrh/laravel-generic-resource/readme.md

         'id',
         'name',
         'parent' => ['id', 'name']
-        // it can not be access the parent property since the object retrieved is an stdClass ] );
+        // it can not be access the parent property since the object retrieved is an stdClass type ] );
 ```